Mass Varying Neutrinos in Supernovae: Neutrino Oscillation and Supernova Neutrino Spectrum

+Supernova flavor spectra are not known with precision.
+In fact, several degeneracies are presented in neutrino emission parameters, as it is shown in \cite{minakata}.
+Therefore, we will focus on an unpretentious approach: how the pattern of flavor conversion is affected by the inclusion of MaVaN in a supernova environment.
+In this framework, we assume a two-neutrino oscillation phenomenon and that some typical emission spectrum can be representative of a wide range of possibilities.
+Although this is a very naive approach, it is sufficient to appreciate the general features of the important modifications in the neutrino oscillation pattern introduced by MaVaN in a supernova environment.

 Some comments about the assumptions for the neutrino oscillations we are interested in this article are in order.
-From the neutrino phenomenology we know the existence of two small scales, $\Delta m^2_{atm,sun}$ and two non-small mixing angles, $\theta_{21}$ e $\theta_{23}$ and one small angle $\theta_{13}$.
+From the neutrino phenomenology we know the existence of two small mass scales, $\Delta m^2_{atm}$ and $\Delta m^2_{sun}$ and two large mixing angles, $\theta_{21}$ and $\theta_{23}$, and one small angle, if not vanishing, $\theta_{13}$.
 We are interested in oscillations between active electronic into sterile neutrinos as well as oscillations between active electronic into sterile anti-neutrinos in a supernova environment.
-For this we will include a the new scale, $\Delta~m^2_0$ for neutrinos oscillations with sterile neutrinos.
-These new scale need to much bigger then the small scales for active neutrinos, $\Delta m^2_0~=~1-10^4~$~eV$^2~>\Delta m^2_{atm,sun}$ to be compatible with constrains for sterile neutrinos.
-For an analysis of sterile neutrino oscillations in cosmological, astrophysical and terrestrial media with various mixtures and a wider range of $\Delta m^2$ see~\cite{Cirelli:2004cz}.
+For this purpose we will include a new scale, {\bf $\Delta m^2_0$}.
+This new scale needs to be much larger than the small scales for active neutrinos - $\Delta m^2_0>>\Delta m^2_{atm,sun}$ - in order to be compatible with constraints for sterile neutrinos.\footnote{For an analysis of sterile neutrino oscillations in cosmological, astrophysical and terrestrial media with various mixing and a wider range of $\Delta m^2_0$ see~\cite{Cirelli:2004cz}.}